 \section{Conclusion}

-In this work, we tackled the problem of training fair models in VFL.
-To promote fairness in VFL, we incorporated a nonconvex DEO constraint into the optimization problem for training.
-To solve the constrained problem in a distributed way, we considered its equivalent dual form and developed an asynchronous min-max optimization algorithm, where each party continuously performs parallelized local updates per communication round to improve the communication efficiency.
-We theoretically proved the convergence of the proposed algorithm.
+In this work, we tackle the problem of training fair models in VFL.
+To promote fairness in VFL, we incorporate a nonconvex DEO constraint into the optimization problem for training.

+To solve the constrained problem in a distributed way, we consider its equivalent dual form and develop an asynchronous min-max optimization algorithm, where each party continuously performs parallelized local updates per communication round to improve communication efficiency.